Kanpur accident: SHO suspended, tractor driver absconding, CM meets bereaved families | Business

 He also alleged that the injured in the Kanpur incident were taken to hospital on motorcycles.

-Yadav said that roads across UP are in shambles and are marred with deep potholes.
+Yadav said roads across UP are in shambles and are marred with deep potholes.

 ''It is sad that the public is bearing the brunt of the failures of the BJP government,'' he said in the statement. ''Lives are being lost and the government is uninformed, it is a matter of grave concern.''
 Prime Minister Narendra Modi had on Saturday expressed grief over the incident and announced an ex-gratia amount of Rs 2 lakh each for the next of kin of the deceased from the Prime Minister's National Relief Fund (PMNRF).